demudu/advanced_modeling/advanced_modeling_notes.md

 ![pic](pics/pic_001.png)

-The best that you are making is that anything that is in the group on the right is likely to be closer to the center of the target than a random point taken from the group of the left.
+The bet that you are making is that anything that is in the group on the right is likely to be closer to the center of the target than a random point taken from the group of the left.

-We are going to intentionally not aim at the right answer to get better precision.
+We are going to intentionally not aim at the correct answer to get better precision.
 Typically, we won't have a flipped sign on a parameter estimate.

 #### Approaches